docker/awesome-compose/wordpress-mysql/README.md

 $ docker-compose down
 ```

-To remove all Gitea data, delete the named volumes by passing the `-v` parameter:
+To remove all Wordpress data, delete the named volumes by passing the `-v` parameter:
 ```
 $ docker-compose down -v
 ```